openbullet/openbullet/README.md

 Found a bug?
 [Create an issue!](https://help.github.com/en/articles/creating-an-issue)

-# How to compile
+# How to build
-0. Make sure you have installed the .NET framework (dev) 4.6.2 I will retarget to a more recent one soon.
+0. Make sure you have installed the .NET framework (dev) 4.6.1 (I will retarget to a more recent one soon).
 1. **Clone this repository** and open it in Visual Studio.
 2. Switch to **Release** mode for a much cleaner output.
-3. **Compile** the solution (Visual Studio will fetch all the missing nuget packages).
+3. **Build** the solution (Visual Studio will fetch all the missing nuget packages).
-4. You can find the compiled projects under OpenBullet/bin/Release and OpenBulletCLI/bin/Release.
+4. You can find the executables inside the folders OpenBullet/bin/Release and OpenBulletCLI/bin/Release.

 # License
 This software is licensed under the MIT License.